art-institute-of-chicago/data-aggregator/docs/README.md

   * GET /resources/X/subresources/Y -- a single subresource for a given resource
   * GET /resources/X/subresources?ids=Y,Z -- multiple subresource for a given resource
 * All resources provide an id and a title, as well as an image and description if possible.
 * The API provides a short version number in the path in the form of /v1/.
 For the sake of brevity these version numbers aren't semantic, they are incremental.
 * Swagger is used to document the API interface, at the path /v1/swagger.json.

 ### Status codes

 * The following status codes are returned:
   * 200 - generic successful request
+  * 202 - an asynchronous request has been accepted
   * 400 - invalid syntax
   * 403 - current user is forbidden from accessing this data
   * 404 - URL is not valid or requested resource does not exist